 Formulary management

-The Prevea360 drug formulary is reviewed every month.
-As newer generic products are approved, we make changes and updates on a regular basis.
-The formulary lists medications by copay tier.
+The Prevea360 drug listing (also called a formulary) is reviewed every month.
+We make regular changes and updates as new generic products are approved.
+Our formulary lists medications by copay tier.
 Lower tiers are associated with lower cost share.
-In addition to updating the formulary status of covered drugs, we also modify formulary restrictions are also modified as necessary.
+In addition to updating the formulary status of covered drugs, we also modify formulary restrictions as necessary.

 Here's an update of restrictions and limitations associated with our drug formulary: